top of page

 Good food, good mood!

-Although a person's unique gut microbiome is formed within the first 2-3 years of life, there are things you can do throughout your life to influence your gut environment and maintain its well-being.
+Although a person's unique gut microbiome is formed within the first 2-3 years of life, you can do things throughout your life to influence your gut environment and maintain its well-being.
 Here are some suggestions:

-• Consume whole foods rather than processed foods, which contain food additives and preservatives that disrupt the gut's good bacteria.
+• Consume whole foods rather than processed foods containing additives and preservatives that disrupt the gut's good bacteria.

 • Consume fresh fruits and veggies.
 Frozen fruits and veggies with no additives are also a good option.